 NOTE: Do not change any other parameters in the auto exposure tab.

 Set-up the anesthesia system according to manufacturer’s guidelines to deliver between 1.5% and 2% isoflurane to the anesthesia chamber and the imaging chamber.

+Ensure the camera has reached the appropriate temperature before proceeding to step 6.4.

 Anesthetize metastasis-containing mice from step 4 by placing them in an anesthesia chamber and delivering 1.5-2.5% isoflurane.